tonyjo/CarND/P3_CarND_Behavioral_Cloning/Readme.md

 * The trained weights have been included in set-1.
 I have included the output in video 2.

-** 3. Lastly, I combined my collected dataset and the sample provided dataset.**
+**3. Lastly, I combined my collected dataset and the sample provided dataset**

 * This was done in order to see, if the driving could be made more efficient.